 The BFI Film Audience Network (FAN) has relaunched its support for new film releases and is excited to announce the next four films to receive FAN support.

-Check out the slate below and get in touch at email@example.com to take up what’s on offer.
+Discover the latest titles to receive FAN support, which include amazing films from across the globe that deserve to be seen on the big screen below and get in touch at firstname.lastname@example.org to take up what’s on offer.

 Dir.
 Erik Poppe | Cert TBC | 1h 32min | Norway

 Released 26 October by Modern Films

 On July 22 2011 more than 500 youths at a political summer camp on an island outside Oslo were attacked by an armed, right-wing extremist.
 Earlier that day he bombed a Government building in Oslo before making his way to Utøya island.
 In this first fictional movie about the attack we follow Kaja (18) as she tries to survive – minute by minute.

 “A gut-wrenching ordeal … a brutal single-take drama from the victims’ perspective…like a YA post-apocalyptic dystopia, with Kaja a real-life Katniss Everdeen … an absorbing and moving tribute to the courage of the young victims of Utøya.” – 4 Stars, The Guardian

 Dir.
 Hirokazu Kore-eda | Cert TBC | 2hr 1min | Japan

 Released 23 November 2018 by Thunderbird

 “Equal parts incisive social critique and nuanced family portrait, the latest from Japanese master Hirokazu Kore-eda — winner of this year’s Palme d’Or at Cannes — follows a small band of marginalized misfits struggling to make ends meet in a merciless urban environment.” – Toronto International Film Festival